lsarecz/Dockerized-Oracle-Database-12c/Oracle DB 12/Create Oracle 12c service in Kubernetes Cluster.md

 - Create a Kubernetes service

-Creating a **replication controller does not by itself create a Docker service**.
-Expose the replication controller oradb as a Kubernetes service on port 1521.
+Expose the deployment oradb as a Kubernetes service on port 1521.

 ```
-kubectl expose rc oradb --port=1521 --type=LoadBalancer
+kubectl expose deployment oradb --type=LoadBalancer --name=oradb --port=1521
 ```

 The oradb service gets created.
-The service selector is run=oradb, which is the same as the replication controller selector.

 - List the Kubernetes services.